lisaev1/packetstream/examples/small-cluster/README.md

-# Example configs for a 3-node Kafka cluster
+# Example configs for development clusters

-This directory contains configs for a Kafka cluster with 3 brokers (minimum number which allows a Zookeeper consensus).
-The underlying operating system is Arch Linux  -- the buildscripts for Kafka and Zookeeper are located in the `archlinux/` directory at repo root.
+This directory contains configs for small clusters that were used during the development.
+The underlying operating system for all VMs is Arch Linux (please see the archlinux/ directory at the repo root for package sources).

+## Table of Contents
+1. Kafka & Zookeeper
+2. Spark
+3. Cassandra

+## Kafka & Zookeeper

+The Kafka/Zookeeper cluster has 3 brokers (minimum number which allows a Zookeeper consensus) and was installed using zookeeper and kafka packages.
+We didn't use the Zookeeper scripts bundles with Kafka.

+## Spark

+Our Spark cluster also has 3 nodes and is driven by a pyspark program.
+It consumes packet streams from the Kafka cluster, decodes and processes them, and writes filtered results to the Cassandra database.

+## Cassandra